 INNOVATION AND COLLABORATION

 To address the issues created by wet/dry seasons, BRAID Africa is working in conjunction with the Frugal Innovation Hub at the University of Santa Clara Engineering Department to install a crop irrigation system within a pilot cooperative.
 This crop irrigation system will be replicated to all sponsored cooperatives.
 Food production is expected to increase several fold.
-Click on the GoFundMe Campaign button to learn more about our current project.

 THE DEVELOPMENT OF ENTREPRENEURSHIP